vku1/sqlweb/README.md

 - g_DateFromTextToSQL
 - g_DateTimeFromTextToSQL

-## Pages
+#### Pages
 sqlsite.asp single page application may have unlimited pages count in it.
 Block of pages starts on `'// --- PAGES BLOCK START -----` construction and ends on `'\\ --- PAGES BLOCK END -----`

-## Page variables
+#### Page variables
 These variables contain **SQL** which is DataTable or Filter values, or **predefined values** YES/NO which Enable/Disable page functionality or blocks, or **hybrid** which has it's own format as "variablename;sql construction" or "column/s list".
 Pages variables describe one separate page data and functionality.

-- g_Table_Caption_and_Info - report or form Name
+- g_Table_Caption_and_Info - Page Name

-- g_Form_Info_Help - use this to show users some additional information about form, description, comments, news or columns formats or other.
-To show content use main menu info/help item.
+- g_Form_Info_Help - use this to show additional information about page.
+This may be description, comments, or columns formats or other.
+By the default this info is hidden.
+To show content use main menu info/help item

-- g_SQL - sql select from database
+- g_SQL - SQL query to database on which is based page data

-- g_FilterDropdownsAllowed - Filter enabled or not (YES/NO)
+- g_FilterDropdownsAllowed - Filter enabled or not (YES/NO).
+Each filter is predefined dropdown .
+User can select values from dropdowns.

-- g_FilterDropdownsColumns - Example; `select '%' as VendorName,'All vendors' as Vendor from dual union select VendorName,VendorName as Vendor from Vendors'`
+- g_FilterDropdownsColumns - Dropdown has id and description.
+For user we show description, but send to database id value.
+Example; `select '%' as Vendorid,'All vendors' as Vendor from dual union select Vendorid,VendorName as Vendor from Vendors'`

-- g_FilterDatalistsColumns - default type for Dropdown is `<SELECT>` tag construction, but you can change it to `<DATALIST>`.
+- g_FilterDatalistsColumns - Default type for Dropdown is `<SELECT>` tag construction, but you can change it to `<DATALIST>`.
 For more info Google it.

-- g_FiltersDefaultValues - Oracle: `select '' as VendorName,'' as Vendor from dual`.
-MSSQL: `select '' as VendorName,'' as Vendor`
+- g_FiltersDefaultValues - Default values for filters to be activated on page first generation for user.
+Oracle: `select '' as Vendorid,'' as Vendor from dual`.
+MSSQL: `select '' as Vendorid,'' as Vendor`

-- g_TableColumnsSortingAllowed - Allow Columns Sorting by click them (YES/NO)
+- g_TableColumnsSortingAllowed - Allow Columns Sorting by clicking on them (YES/NO)

 - g_TableColumnsDefaultSorting - Default sorting sql syntah may be very useful for default view in reports (example: "ColumnName1 ASC, ColumnName2 DESC")